Dumbbell Reverse Fly: Strengthen Your Rear Delts

 • Let the dumbbells hang directly below your shoulders with your palms facing each other (neutral grip).

-• Keeping a slight bend in your elbows, lift the dumbbells out to the sides in a wide arc until they are at shoulder height.
-Your arms should form a "T" shape at the top.
+• Keeping a slight bend in your elbows, lift the dumbbells out to the sides in a wide arc until they are at shoulder height, forming a “T” shape.

-• Slowly lower the dumbbells back to the starting position in a controlled manner.
+• Slowly lower the dumbbells back to the starting position under control.

 • Exhale as you lift the dumbbells.

-• If you struggle to maintain the bent-over position, you can perform the exercise seated on a bench, leaning forward at the hips.
+• Adjust the Angle: If the bent-over position is difficult, perform the exercise seated on a bench, leaning forward.